mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 ---

 ##### [Alternative Formulation](@id PMUSEOrthogonalWLSStateEstimationTutorials)
 The resolution of the WLS state estimation problem using the conventional method typically progresses smoothly.
 However, it is widely acknowledged that in certain situations common to real-world systems, this method can be vulnerable to numerical instabilities.
 Such conditions might impede the algorithm from converging to a satisfactory solution.
-In such cases, users may opt for an alternative formulation of the WLS state estimation, namely, employing an approach called orthogonal factorization [[2, Sec.
-3.2]](@ref DCStateEstimationReferenceManual).
+In such cases, users may opt for an alternative formulation of the WLS state estimation, namely, employing an approach called orthogonal factorization [aburbook; Sec.
+3.2](@cite).
 This approach is suitable when measurement errors are uncorrelated, and the precision matrix remains diagonal.

 To address ill-conditioned situations arising from significant differences in measurement variances, users can employ an alternative approach:
 ```@example PMUSETutorial